 General Chemistry I (CHEM 105) Placement

-Chemistry Placement Tests for Spring 2014 registration will be administered:
+Chemistry Placement Tests for Fall 2014 registration will be administered:

 Students wishing to take the CCDT are required to bring calculators and must arrive at least five minutes before the scheduled test start time.
 There is no penalty for wrong answers, so it is better to guess than to leave an answer blank.
 Students who place into CHEM105 will be notified via email within 24 hours of taking the placement test; students who are not notified within 24 hours of taking the test should immediately register for an open CHEM104 section.
 A student may not repeat the California Chemistry Diagnostic Test within three months of taking it.